The Beyonder's Prophecy

 Jalen nodded slowly, eyes never leaving hers.
 “Neither am I.”

 “Heidi ...
-I’m pretty sure you and I are on opposites sides of the spectrum when it comes to politics and social issues.
+I’m pretty sure you and I are on opposite sides of the spectrum when it comes to politics and social issues.
 Can we be friends?
 Yes, but more than that?
 I just don’t know.”

-Jalen exhaled, eyes narrowing slightly, not in judgment, but in measured caution.
 “You come from a world where I’m not supposed to fit.
 Hell, I’m not even supposed to be sitting here with you right now.”

 Jalen looked at her for a long moment.
 “You’re attracted to me.
-I can feel it.
-But attraction’s not enough.”
+I can feel it, but attraction’s not enough.”

 “I’m not just attracted to you, Jalen,” Heidi said, her jaw tightening a little.
 “I’m intrigued by you.
 I want to know how your mind works, why you see the world the way you do.
 Even when it challenges everything I was raised to believe.”